algolia/shopify-seo/README.md

 bundle install
 ```

-## Run the program
+#### Run the program

 To launch the program, you have to run this command in the terminal :
 ```
 ./bin/init.rb
 ```
-## Performance

-For a store that has `14` collections that have `20 000` products combined, it takes approximately `93` seconds for the script to complete.
-We can approximate the time to process `4.64` seconds for `1000` products.
-What takes the most time is fetching all the products of each Shopify collection from Shopify.
-This fetching is necessary since we have to pass all the product ids to Shopify to update the products order, and Algolia might not have all these product ids.
-Indeed, if a product has been hidden through a merchandising rule or is not published, it won't appear on Algolia.

 ## Usage

+### Number of products

+By default the program update the position of the `100` first products only.
+This value can be changed by affecting a new value to `NUMBER_OF_PRODUCTS_TO_ORDER` in the `./lib/updater_helper.rb` file.
+For the current implementation this value cannot go beyond `250`.

+### Performance

+For a store that has `14` collections that have `20 000` products combined, it takes approximately `40` seconds for the script to complete, which can be approximated to `2.86` second per colleciton.

+### Frequency

 With real-time indexing, your Algolia index will change every time a product or a collection is updated in Shopify.
 This means the order of the products might change as well.
 We advise you to run this script regularly to keep the synchronization up-to-date.
-Ideally, it should be run once every hour.
-We believe it should at least be run once a day if the traffic is high on your store.
+Ideally, it should be run at least once every hour.

+### Operations

+The algorithm performs one Algolia search operation per collection updated.